sunryze-git/sunryze-git/README.md

 ![ezgif com-animated-gif-maker](https://github.com/user-attachments/assets/feac9eae-e393-4baa-ad60-3d54ac26eb93)

-# hi im sunryze
+# hi! im sunryze

-i make code in numerous languages to satisfy my hyperfixations in quite useless problems. i like operating systems, vintage technology, literally anything autistic

-i may in fact be of the feminine boy variety.....

-i have taken a python and c++ course and learned .net on my own

-## i have made:
-- discord bots in python and c#
-- gdi malware in c#
-- simple stuff in c++
+i am a programmer who makes random things that may or may not ever get completed because i find a random hyperfixation! i like vintage tech, programming (ofc), and games. im soft

-## i can code in:
+## i have coded in:
-- c#
+- C#
-- python
+- C++
-- javascript
+- Python
-- c++ (barely)
+- JavaScript
-- powershell
+- Bash
-- bash
+- PowerShell
-- lua
+- Lua

 ## you can find me at:
 - bsky: sunryze.bsky.app
 - discord: sunryze

-i am looking for opportunities!!!!!
+if you wanna talk to me about some opportunity pls feel free!